-- To comply with City of Evanston housing codes and to ensure the general safety and welfare in the residence halls, the University reserves the right to enter and inspect rooms for health or safety reasons, for fire safety, during an emergency, to protect life or property from imminent danger, or to provide repair or maintenance services.
+- To comply with City of Evanston housing codes and to ensure the general safety and welfare in the residence halls, the University reserves the right to enter and inspect rooms for health or safety reasons, for fire safety, during an emergency, to look into a potential violation of policy, to protect life or property from imminent threat to health or safety or reasonable belief of a policy violation, or to provide repair or maintenance services.
 Absent an emergency or imminent threat to health or safety, no search of the contents will be made without either consent of a resident of the room or a search warrant, except as otherwise permitted by law.
 Closets that are part of the room may be opened and inspected.
 Any hazardous conditions or violations noted during any safety inspection must be corrected upon notification of the residents.

 - Fire alarms, automatic sprinklers, extinguishers, and other devices are provided for the safety of residents in case of fire.
 Exiting through an alarmed security door (except in case of emergency) or propping open, disabling, or tampering with a fire door is prohibited.
 Tampering with these devices or using them for other purposes is prohibited.
 Fire exit drills for residence halls are required by Illinois and Evanston law.
 All occupants of a residence hall must leave the building during a fire alarm or exit drill.
 Sounding a false alarm is a violation of city and state law and University regulations.
 Persons found to have sounded a false alarm, misused security or fire doors, or tampered with extinguishers, smoke or fire detection devices, or automatic sprinklers may be fined, and other disciplinary sanctions may be applied up to and including removal from University housing.
 When responsible individuals cannot be identified, residence hall governments may be assessed.